Looe Flood Defence and Regeneration Scheme

 You can contact us via email at LooeFloodDefence@wsp.com

-You can watch a short film explaining about the aims of the Flood Defence and Regeneration Scheme and the seven current options below:
+You can watch a short film explaining about the aims of the Flood Defence and Regeneration Scheme and the seven options below:

 Check out this latest animation showing how flooding will affect Looe in 2070.